Conformal dynamics at infinity for groups with contracting elements: CAT(0) groups with rank-1 elements: Case Study (II)

-On the other hand, recall that by \cite[Prop 2.2]{YANG11}, there exists a constant $D=D(C, R)$ such that any geodesic segment in a $R$-neighborhood of a $C$-contracting geodesic is $D$-contracting.
-It is well-known that if every segment in $\U$ is uniformly contracting then $\U$ is Gromov-hyperbolic.
+By definition, any segment $[o,v]$ for $v\in U$ has two endpoints $R$-close to a $C$-contracting geodesic ray.
+Recall that by \cite[Prop.
+2.2]{YANG11}, there exists a constant $D=D(C, R)$ such that any geodesic segment with two endpoints in an $2R$-neighborhood of a $C$-contracting geodesic is $D$-contracting.
+Thus, $[o,v]$ for $v\in U$ is $D$-contracting.

+It is well-known that if every geodesic segment in $\U$ is uniformly contracting then $\U$ is Gromov-hyperbolic.
 Thus there exists a segment $\alpha$, so that $\alpha$ is not $D$-contracting.
-As $G$ acts co-compactly on $\U$, we can assume without generality that $\alpha=[o, ho]$ for a basepoint $o\in \U$ and $h\in G$.
+As $G$ acts co-compactly on $\U$, we may assume without loss of generality that $\alpha=[o, ho]$ for a basepoint $o\in \U$ and $h\in G$ is not $D$-contracting.

-Any segment with two points in $U$ is $C$-contracting, so cannot contain $\alpha$ in its neighborhood.
-That is to say, any $[o,v]$ for $v\in U$ does not contain any $(\epsilon, h)$-barrier.
+Observe that any $[o,v]$ for $v\in U$ cannot contain $\alpha$ in its $R$-neighborhood.
+Indeed, if not, $\alpha$ lies in $2R$-neighborhood of a $C$-contracting geodesic ray, so must be $D$-contracting.
+That is to say, any $[o,v]$ for $v\in U$ does not contain any $(R, h)$-barrier in a sense of \cite{YANG10}.
 By \cite[Theorem C]{YANG10}, the set $U$ is \textit{growth tight}: $\e U<\e G$.
-This is a contradiction.
+This contradicts the equality obtained as above.
 Hence, it is proved that $\mu_1(\Lambda)=0$. \end{proof}